We're Dressing Like A Grandpa This Season

 The Blazer

-The blazer is nothing new but colorful '80s power shoulders and sleek Saint Laurent cocktail jackets have made way for all-out gray.
+The blazer is nothing new but colourful '80s power shoulders and sleek Saint Laurent cocktail jackets have made way for all-out gray.
 The bigger the lapel, the better, and this season we’re adding silk pocket squares, not glitzy brooches, to the jacket.
-Layer over everything from your favorite knit to a plain white tee.
+Layer over everything from your favourite knit to a plain white tee.

 Corduroy